raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 There are no threads in Lwt.
 There are only promises.
 But old descriptions of the library will occasionally contain dated references to threads.
-And the interface of the library is full of those references.
+And the interface of the library, because of backwards compatibility, is full of those references.

 # Analogy

 A promise, as a cell that may hold nothing, a value, or an exception, is similar to a combination of other types:

 ```
 'a Lwt ≈ ('a, exn) result option ref